rumballd/MB2K2-OS9-Alpha-Release/README.md

 xflash --verbose --no-compression --factory <image.xe> --boot-partition-size 0x80000 --data <promdisk.dsk>

 where <image.xe> and <promdisk.dsk> are the locations of the .xe and .dsk files.
-Note that it will take a while to flash with the block count running to about 0x36650 ish.
+Note that it will take a while to flash with the block count running to about 0x00366500 ish.

-The Firmware Build and Flashing guide explains how to install the Xmos xTIMEComposer toolchain.
+If you don't have the Xmos tools installed, the 'Firmware Build and Flashing guide' explains how to install the xTIMEComposer toolchain.

 Build notes

-Both the FLEX and OS9 OSs and are in the same build/flash image and the PROMdisk is a combination of a FLEX disk image followed by an OS9 disk image, boot from MON09 with the ‘BO’ command for OS9 and the ‘BF’ command for FLEX.
-FLEX should run just as before but note that booting FLEX will overwrite the OS9 kernel requiring a restart (power off and on) of the MB2K2.
+Both the FLEX and OS9 OSs and are in the same build/flash image and the PROMdisk is a combination of a FLEX disk image followed by an OS9 disk image.
+OS9 is 'preloaded' into RAM when the MB2K2 starts up whilst the FLEX PROMdisk has FLEX.cor.

+Boot from MON09 with the ‘BO’ command for OS9 or the ‘BF’ command for FLEX.
+FLEX should run just as before but note that booting FLEX will overwrite the OS9 kernel requiring a restart (power off and on) of the MB2K2 before booting into OS9.

-After OS9 boots the red 6809 LED will flash once a second to show that the clock is running.
-As per FLEX the date and time are set from the RTC so there's no need to set the clock when booting OS9.
+After OS9 boots the red 6809 LED will flash once a second to show that the clock is running and the date and time are set from the RTC so there's no need to set the clock.

 This build only supports the serial ports for the console.

-Whilst there is support for both the PROMdisk and RAMdisk at the moment it's necessary to format the RAMdisk first before using with OS9 with the 'format' command.  (format /r0)
+Whilst there is support for both the PROMdisk (/d0) and RAMdisk (/r0), at the moment it's necessary to format the RAMdisk first before using with OS9 with the 'format' command.  (format /r0)